Lingering Garden

-Lingering Garden (留园 (留園, Liú Yuán); Suzhou Wu: Leu yoe, /wuu/) is a renowned classical Chinese garden, dating back to 1593.
+Lingering Garden (留园 (留園, Liú Yuán); Suzhou Wu, Wugniu: Leu^{2} yoe^{2}, /wuu/) is a renowned classical Chinese garden, dating back to 1593.
 It is located at 338 Liuyuan Rd.
 Suzhou, Jiangsu province, China (留园路338号).
 The garden is divided into 4 themed sections connected by covered walkways.
 The central garden encircles a pond and a grotto constructed of yellow stone granite.
 It was created by the noted artist Zhou Binzhong.

 In 1997, the Lingering Garden was recognized as a UNESCO World Heritage Site, along with seven other Classical Gardens of Suzhou.
 The garden also contains two UNESCO Intangible World Heritage Arts; Pingtan (评弹) and Guqin music.